Marge Green: Creation and development

 By the end of the year, EastEnders had acquired a new executive producer, Michael Ferguson, who had previously been a successful producer on ITV's The Bill.
 Brake has suggested that Ferguson was responsible for bringing in a new sense of vitality, and creating a programme that was more in touch with the real world than it had been over the last year.
 A new era began in 1990 with the introduction of the Mitchell brothers, Phil (Steve McFadden) and Grant (Ross Kemp), successful characters who would go on to dominate the soap thereafter.
 As the new production machine cleared the way for new characters and a new direction, a number of characters were axed from the show at the start of the year.
-Among them was Marge, as well as many other characters that had been introduced to the show in 1989.
-By March 1990 they had all gone.
+Among them was Marge, as well as many other regular characters that had been introduced to the show in 1989.
+By March 1990, they had all gone.
 Brake has said that Pat Coombs was upset to be leaving the programme so soon, but with the show's new direction there was no place for characters "whose prime function was to be comic relief".